nils-hoyer/protractor-utils-module/README.md

 # protractor-utils-module
-protractor-utils-module enriches functionality and usage of protractor in very easy way
+protractor-utils-module enriches functionality and usage of protractor

 # usage
 The protractor-utils-module is available via npm: